Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Introduction

-\paragraph{\titlebf{Large-Scale floating-point mining}} \TOCHECK{We design and implement a large-scale mining methodology (\cref{sec:methodology}) for detecting and analyzing floating-point usage in statically typed languages at the project, file and function level.
-Our approach combines intrinsic property filtering, keyword-based detection, fuzzy duplicate elimination and parsing to produce a reliable dataset.
-Large parts of the methodology and implementation are not specific to floating-point analysis and we expect them to be reused in other large-scale empirical code studies.}
+\paragraph{\textbf{Large-Scale Floating-Point Code Mining}} We design and implement a large-scale mining methodology (\Cref{sec:methodology}) for detecting and analysing floating-point usage in statically typed languages at the project, file and function level.
+Our approach is fully automated and combines random sampling, project filtering based on intrinsic properties, and fuzzy duplicate elimination to produce a reliable dataset.

+Our methodology identifies floating-point usage in statically typed programming languages using \emph{keywords} in the source code directly.
+This allows us to consider \emph{all} statically typed languages that are recognised by GitHub in a scalable and fully automated way, as long as these languages have floating-point types and a language reference.
+For the most commonly used languages (covering more than \Pcent{92} of the sampled code), we parse the code to identify programming language constructs (\eg{} loops) using a language-agnostic parsing library.

+Large parts of the methodology and implementation are not specific to floating-point analysis (nor to statically typed code, although we rely on types for identifying relevant code) and we expect them to be reusable in other large-scale empirical code studies.
+The code is available as open-source\footnote{Available at: \url{https://github.com/fxpl/scyros}.}.

-\paragraph{\titlebf{Quantitative analysis}} \TOCHECK{We analyse \num{453 891} GitHub projects (\cref{sec:data-collection}) and present the results in \cref{sec:results}.
-Our analysis shows that, with \Pcent{95} confidence, over \Pcent{62} of the projects contain floating-point code, supporting the claim that floating-points are widely used.
-We are the first to draw this conclusion based on a large-scale code study of open-source code.
+\paragraph{\textbf{Quantitative Analysis}} We analyse \num{447 209} (randomly sampled) GitHub projects (\Cref{sec:data-collection}) and present the results in \Cref{sec:results}.
+Our analysis shows that, with \Pcent{95} confidence, over \Pcent{62} of the projects contain floating-point code, supporting the often made claim that floating-point numbers are widely used.
+While this confirms folklore beliefs, we are the first to draw this conclusion based on a large-scale code study of open-source code.

 Most functions in our final dataset tend to be small, and function calls and conditional statements appear more often than loops and (explicitly mentioned) special values.
-The FPBench~\cite{damoucheStandardBenchmarkFormat2017} benchmarks used in literature to evaluate floating-point techniques show different characteristics, \eg{} involving fewer conditionals and more transcendental library function calls.
-Functions from the GNU Scientific Library, often used in evaluations, appear rarely in our dataset.}
+The FPBench~\cite{damoucheStandardBenchmarkFormat2017} benchmark suite used in literature to evaluate floating-point techniques shows different characteristics, \eg{} involving fewer conditionals and more transcendental library function calls.
+Functions from the GNU Scientific Library, also sometimes used in evaluations, appear rarely in our dataset.

+To the best of our knowledge, our study is the first to provide a clear picture of how floating-point numbers are actually used in real-world code, and indicates that currently used floating-point benchmarks are largely not representative of such code.